Saul-Izcali/Saul-Izcali/README.md

 <h3 align="center">A young software web developer really apationed who loves what he does and have one year and a half of professional experience.</h3>
 <p  align="center">I start to programming when I was 15, since then I haven't stopped and just get more involved into this world.

-<p style="text-align: center;">I love programming because I can use all my creativity for solve a problem, my abstracts ideas take shape in code and a software, allways found something that challenge me, give the felling that I can realize any personal project for automate or ease some process, or just funny</p>
+<p style="text-align: center;">I love programming because I can use all my creativity for solve a problem, my abstracts ideas take shape in code and a software, allways found something that challenge me, give the felling that I can realize any personal project for automate or ease some process, or just for fun</p>

 <p  align="center">I have two years of professional experience as web developer, you can know more of my experience, schoolege and projects that I have done or participated visiting my page (It's a little outdated and old, but I'm working in that) <a href="https://saul-izcali-l.web.app"  target="_blank" style="height: 40px; width: 120px; color: white; background-color: rgb(56, 56, 56); border-radius: 8px; padding: 4px; margin: 6px;">Click me</a>
 </p>